Jtune89/JT_MS5_ADFE/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 ## User Stories > Build > Testing > Deployment

+### Wireframe

 <img width="943" alt="Screenshot 2023-01-19 at 17 42 03" src="https://user-images.githubusercontent.com/95533259/213520112-27400bff-e769-436f-8b67-e589e167d0ab.png">

+### Design

+I took a manual reactive approach to design and styling of the site by using my eyes.
+I find teal & orange a very good match of colours and I thought they looked good.
+I used the same approach with the font used on the site.
+I really like the Poppins font as I think it is asthetically pleasing.

+I used the same method with all design elements across the site.
+There was no documentation required as I decided using my eye sight that it looked good.

+In terms of the design of the site, I used the above wireframe which I do believe is visible to decide how to lay out the site.
+The functionality required by users is outlined and then I used my eyes to decide where to put things.

 #### User Stories / Build: